CS5010Spring2024Feinberg/milestone-4-rajclifford-s-team/README.md

 As the run is in GUI, it has been provided as a pdf file in /res file

-File Name: View and Run of Milestone4.pdf
+File Name: /res/MILESTONE 4 Design,View and Run.pdf

 ### Design/Model Changes